boucaron/randomstuff/efficient-ryzen9-7945hx-tuning-desktop-lab.md

 For each test a short CFD bench was run for about 30 minutes for the performance cases and about 1 hour for the No Performance Boost.
 Typically, this one puts more strain on the temperature.

 **Update 01/05/2025**: Run 3 times the PassMark Benchmark, Peak CPU Current came from 89A to 93A.
+Room temperature oscillated in between 23°C and 24°C
 ---

 ## Fan Behavior & Hidden Issues